-Since 2009, Barnstable Clean Water Coalition has been involved with the Massachusetts Office of Coastal Zone Management’s (CZM) Marine Invader Monitoring and Information Collaborative (MIMIC).
+Since 2009, BCWC has been an active member of the Massachusetts Office of Coastal Zone Management’s (CZM) Marine Invader Monitoring and Information Collaborative (MIMIC).
 MIMIC is a network of trained volunteers, scientists, and staff from state and federal agencies who monitor marine invasive species throughout the Northeast.
 Data collected by MIMIC provides an early warning system for invasive species, helps identify new invasive species in the region before they spread, and improves our understanding of the ecology and behavior of established invaders.

-Barnstable Clean Water Coalition monitors four different sites throughout the estuary four times a year, usually from July through September when the bays’ waters are warmer and more inviting to these marine intruders.
-The sites we monitor are a floating dock at the Wianno Yacht Club, the fixed dock at the Cotuit Town dock, the cobble shore on Dead Neck Island, and a private floating dock in North Bay, a floating dock at Millway Marina, a dock in Hyannis Harbor, and a floating dock at Gateway Marina.
+BCWC monitors seven different sites throughout the town of Barnstable four times a year, usually from July through September when water temperatures are warmer and more inviting to these marine intruders.
+The sites we monitor are a floating dock at the Wianno Yacht Club, the fixed dock at the Cotuit Town dock, the cobble shore on Dead Neck Sampson’s Island, a private floating dock in North Bay, a floating dock at Millway Marina, a dock in Hyannis Harbor, and a floating dock at Gateway Marina.

-At each site, water and air temperature, salinity, and weather conditions are recorded on data sheets.
-Barnstable Clean Water Coalition monitors for 16 established introduced species and 7 potential invaders that are identified using Marine Bioinvader ID cards developed by Salem Sound Coastwatch and CZM.
+At each MIMIC site, water and air temperature, salinity, and weather conditions are recorded on data sheets.
+BCWC monitors for 16 established, introduced species and seven potential invaders that are identified using Marine Bioinvader ID cards.

 - Click here to view ID Cards for Established Marine Invasive Species.